 by Mohamed Khoorsheed & Zakwaan Asim

-What do you consider to be your biggest achievement?
+What do you believe is your biggest achievement?

-Where do you see yourself and your company in the next ten years?
+Where do you see yourself and your company in the near future?